Convert Private Limited Company to LLP

 Conversion of a private company to LLP

-An LLP combines the advantages of both a partnership and a company, offering greater operational flexibility when a business converts from a private limited company.
-It remains a separate legal entity with limited liability, but unlike a private company where directors manage operations, LLP management lies directly with the partners.
+An LLP merges the benefits of a partnership and a company, providing greater operational flexibility when converting from a private limited company.
+It functions as a separate legal entity with limited liability, but unlike a private company managed by directors, LLP operations are directly handled by its partners.

 Benefits of converting Pvt.
 Ltd Company to LLP